 Among the herniated disc symptoms are also numbness and tingling.
 Weakness can also be a sign of a herniated disc.

 Some slipped disc symptoms, especially pain, pain can be relieved by certain movements, as they release pressure on nerves.
 For example, by holding arms behind the head.

 Causes and diagnosis

 How does a cervical disc herniation happen?
 The condition has many possible causes and risk factors, Dr. Liu says.
 It can stem from an injury, such as from a sports mishap or auto accident; aging; improper lifting technique; heredity; or smoking.

 “We can’t always prevent a cervical hernia, but there are ways to lower our risks,” Dr. Liu says.
 “We can avoid harmful habits like smoking and should lift heavy items more carefully, using our legs instead of our backs.”

 Getting a formal diagnosis if you’re experiencing cervical disc herniation symptoms may require several tests.
 First, your doctor will examine you thoroughly, paying particular attention to the location and type of your pain and/or weakness.

-The good news is, most painful cervical hernias resolve within weeks using conservative, nonsurgical treatments, Dr. Liu says.
-These include:
+The good news is, most painful cervical hernias resolve within weeks using conservative, nonsurgical herniated disc treatment, Dr. Liu says.
+Treatment can include: